io7m/gtyrell/README.md

 matches the  repository name.
 Evaluation of other rules halts if the pattern matches.

-The `exclude-and-halt` command marks a repository as included if the pattern matches the  repository name.
+The `exclude-and-halt` command marks a repository as excluded if the pattern matches the  repository name.
 Evaluation of other rules halts if the pattern matches.